jraygauthier/jrg_wiki_pandoc_converter/README.md

     2016/04/07.
 If this minimal requirement is met (implying proper nix installation), then all other prerequisites will be automatically installed by the `nix-shell` calls documented below.

+Please take a look at the [detailed setup section](#detailed-setup) for per platform steps to perform as prerequisites.

 Running the tool